About

 How it's built

 Not a values page.
-Just how this project is run — in practice, not in marketing.
+Just how this project is run.

 01